You’ve crossed the stage and received your degree or diploma. Congratulations! You’re ready to move on to the next step in your career.

 What Should I Do If I’m Having Trouble Repaying My Loans?

-If you miss a payment on your loan, it is said to be delinquent.
+If you miss a payment on your loan, it is considered delinquent.
 A delinquent loan account can ding your credit score.
-But as long as you pay the bill soon, it will return to good standing, and the credit impact will be minor.
+But as long as you pay the bill soon, it will return to good standing, and the credit impact can be minor.

 If your delinquent account stays unpaid, it will go into default.
 Federal loans are considered to be in default after 270 days of nonpayment.
-Private student loans usually only allow 120 days of nonpayment to reach default.
+Private student loans usually only allow 120 days of nonpayment before they reach default status.

 Once your loan is in default, the loan provider will take steps to recover their money, which could mean garnishing your wages or tax refunds.
-It can also impact your credit score significantly, which can make it harder to get a car, buy a home, or qualify for credit cards.
+A default can also impact your credit score significantly, which can make it harder to buy a car or a home, or qualify for credit cards.
 Private lenders may even take you to court.

 It’s always scary when you can’t meet your financial obligations.
 But the worst thing you can do if you can’t make your payments is to ignore the problem.
 If you contact your federal or private lender, they will often work with you to get you back on track.